PyPSA/pypsa-eur/doc/configuration.rst

 Configuration
 ##########################################

-PyPSA-Eur has several configuration options which are documented in this section and are collected in a ``config/config.yaml`` file.
-This file defines deviations from the default configuration (``config/config.default.yaml``); confer installation instructions at :ref:`defaultconfig`.
+PyPSA-Eur has several configuration options which are documented in this section and are collected in a ``config/config.yaml`` and the ``config/plotting.yaml`` file.
+This file defines deviations from the default configuration (``config/config.default.yaml`` and ``config/plotting.default.yaml``); confer installation instructions at :ref:`defaultconfig`.

 .. _toplevel_cf: